Sandysmile/Marketing-Campaigns/README.md

 5. Strategic Insights: The data-driven insights from ML provide a deeper understanding of our customer base and campaign performance.
 These insights enable us to refine our strategies continually, leading to ongoing improvements in our marketing effectiveness by evaluating, deploying, monitoring, and tuning our models to ensure optimal performance and continuous improvement.

 By leveraging machine learning and CRIP methodology, we can continousely transform our marketing campaigns from broad, generalized efforts to highly targeted and efficient operations, even highly personalized campaigns.
 This not only boosts our successful bank product subsribers but also ensures that we are using our resources in the most impactful way possible.

+## Data Understandings: Backgound, Quality Check, and EDA

+### Background:

+The dataset comes from the UCI Machine Learning repository link.
+The data is from a Portugese banking institution and is a collection of the results of multiple marketing campaigns.
+We will make use of the article accompanying the dataset here for more information on the data and features.
+To gain a better understanding of the data, please read the information provided in the UCI link above, and examine the Materials and Methods section of the paper.
+How many marketing campaigns does this data represent?

+The dataset was collected from a Portuguese bank that conducted direct marketing campaigns using their contact center.
+The primary marketing channel was telephone calls by human agents, sometimes supplemented by online banking via the Internet.
+Each campaign was managed integrally, with combined results from all channels.

+The dataset encompasses 17 campaigns from May 2008 to November 2010, totaling 41,188 contacts.
+These campaigns promoted a long-term deposit application with attractive interest rates.
+For each contact, numerous attributes were recorded, including whether the campaign was successful as the target variable.
+Out of the entire dataset, there were 6,499 successful subscriptions, resulting in an 8% success rate.